Profound thanks to the following wonderful and kind people from whom I have learned immensely during my professional journey:

 14. Mr. Hubert Wieland, Minister Counselor, Permanent Mission of Peru to the UN, Geneva; & former Special Representative of the UN High Commissioner for Human Rights (UN OHCHR)) to former Yugoslavia, Geneva, SWITZERLAND.

-15. Justice P.N.
+15. Late Justice P.N.
 Bhagwati, Retired Supreme Court of India as its Chief Justice.
 Justice Bhagwati is the Chairman of the South Asian Task Force on Judiciary.
 He is Vice-Chairman of El Taller, an International Human Rights Development Organization located in Tunis.
 He has been a member of the Committee of Experts of the ILO for over 15 years.
 For over 6 years he was the Vice-Chairman of the United Nations Human Rights Committee, and he is now elected as the Chairman.
 The United Nations High Commissioner for Human Rights has taken him as Regional Adviser for the Asia Pacific Region.
 He has also carried out several missions for the United Nations Centre for Human Rights, the Commonwealth Secretariat, and the International Commission of Jurists.
 He is presently Chairman of the Human Rights Committee under the International Covenant on Civil and Political Rights of the United Nations.
 He is also the Regional Adviser to the High Commissioner for Human Rights for the entire Asia and Pacific Region.
 He is also a Member of the International Advisory Council of the World Bank for Legal and Judicial Reforms, New Delhi, INDIA.

 16. Professor Howard Vogel, Emeritus Professor, Hamline Law School, and former Editor, the Journal of Law and Religion, St. Paul, USA.